Last updated: October 9th, 2023

 Do electric scooters even have suspension?

 Most electric scooters above the entry level have front suspension.
 Rear suspension is widely available, but less common than front.
+Many high-end electric scooters use dual suspension (that’s front and rear together) to achieve the most stable and smooth ride possible.

 The goal is twofold.